 HUMOR / GRAPHIC NOVEL

 I wasn’t expecting these books to be so funny in an ironic way that you don’t see in children’s books.
 Yes, there are zombies and kids with plants trying to kill the zombies (just like the video game) but you’ll be surprised (as I was) to read comic panels with smart, punny humor.
-If your child likes these graphic novels, there are TONS of books in the series.
+In summary, if your child likes these graphic novels and word play, give this series a try.

 Liberty Porter, First Daughter by Julia DeVillers

 This is a light-hearted series about a girl whose dad becomes the President.
-We follow along as she adjusts to living in the White House, having a bodyguard, and experiences being the First Daughter.
+We follow along as she adjusts to living in the White House, having a bodyguard, and life as the First Daughter.